What is a Spotting Hole Drill Bit? – All You Should Know!

 Spotting hole drill bit (Image credit goes to Geevorks)

-What Is the Color and Material of the Spotting Hole Drill Bit?
+What are the Sizes of Spotting Hole Drill Bit?

 Diameter of spot